zenml-io/mlstacks/k3d-modular/README.md

     zenml stack recipe destroy gcp-kubeflow-kserve
     ```

+    > **Note**
+    > If you encounter terraform errors running the destroy command or would simply like a faster way to clean up
+    > the resources, you can always manually delete the K3D cluster and registry by using the commands below.
+    >
+    > ```shell
+    > k3d cluster list # to get the cluster name
+    > # hint: you can also use the `k3d cluster delete --all` command to delete all clusters
+    > k3d cluster delete <cluster-name>
+    > k3d registry list # to get the registry name
+    > # hint: you can also use the `k3d registry delete --all` command to delete all registries
+    > k3d registry delete <registry-name>
+    > ```

 2. (Optional) 🧹 Clean up all stack recipe files that you had pulled to your local system.

     ```shell